SammyShaw/SammyShaw.github.io/_posts/_2025-04-01-fantasy-bball-ranker.md

 ### Literature Review

-I’m not the only one to question the platform rankings and there are some interesting contributions out there concerning the best way to construct them.
-The consensus in these discussions is that the existing (Yahoo and ESPN) rankings are made by standardizing the categories and then ranking the sum of the players’ *Z*-Scores (with caveats for percentage categories).
+I’m not the only one to question the platform rankings and there are some interesting ideas circulating concerning the best way to construct them.
+The consensus in these discussions is that existing (Yahoo and ESPN) rankings involve standardizing the categories and then ranking the sum of the players’ *Z*-Scores (with caveats for percentage categories).
 But standardization is criticized for over- or under-valuing outliers if distributions are skewed (which they are in the NBA).
 Victor Wembanyama’s *Z*-score of 8 in the Blocks category, for example, statistically represents a nearly impossible occurrence when assuming normal distributions, and therefore, the criticism goes, the ranking logic must be inaccurate.

 In a recent Medium article, Giora Omer offers an alternative min-max normalization approach, which would preserve the relative distribution of each category, without over- or under-valuing the outliers.
-But while the general approach is discussed, rankings are neither demonstrated nor compared.
+But while the general approach is discussed, 0-1 scaled rankings are neither demonstrated nor compared.
 Josh Lloyd at Basketball Monster recently promised an improvement using his DURANT method (Dynamic Unbiased Results Applying Normalized Transformations), which, although inspiring comments like, “Josh Lloyd is trying to crack the fantasy Da Vinci code!”, remains opaque.
-Lloyd points out that percentage stats seem to vary differently than other, 'counting stats,' but does not offer a reasons nor a method to approach it any differently.
+Lloyd points out that percentage stats seem to vary differently than other, 'counting stats,' but does not offer a reason nor a method to approach it any differently.
 A Reddit user recently offered a so-called CARUSO method, which promises to use ML for custom category transformations, but how so remains a mystery, and as some readers note, the method does not seem to deliver.
 The only ranking method that I have seen fully described is Zach Rosenof’s *G*-Score method, which improves on *Z*-Score rankings by accounting for period-level (i.e., week-to-week) variance in category accumulation; because some categories are more volatile, investing in them is risky.
 Rosenof’s is also the only paper to compare different metrics, finding empirical support for his *G*-Score rankings method in simulated head-to-head matchups against hypothetical teams using *Z*-Score rankings.

 ### Actions

 Here, I develop and describe six different ranking algorithms of my own, and compare them head-to-head against ESPN, Yahoo.com, and Basketball Monster.
 Each of my ranking methods applies a Sigmoid Harmonic Weight to shot-Attempts for percentage category transformations (hence SHAW: Sigmoid-Harmonic Attempts-Weighted - transformations).
-This approach aims to reduce distortion from outliers and enhance the signal from players contributing efficiently across categories.
-The lambda parameter in the sigmoid function is dynamically tied to the skew of attempts, while the sensitivity is a function of attempt variance, thus creating a context-sensitive weighting mechanism.
+This approach aims to reduce distortion from outliers and enhance the signal from players contributing efficiently across categories that are unfairly punished or rewarded for percentages.
+The lambda parameter in the sigmoid function is dynamically tied to the skew of attempts, and sensitivity is a function of attempt variance, thus creating a context-sensitive weighting mechanism.
 From there, my algorithms follow some familiar and some novel ideas.

 | **Ranking Algorithm** | **Description** | **Strengths** | **Weaknesses** |
 |-----------------------|-----------------|---------------|----------------|